Diamondbacks vs. Rangers Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Marcus Semien, Christian Walker and others in the Texas Rangers-Arizona Diamondbacks matchup at Chase Field on Monday at 9:40 PM ET.
+Player prop bet odds for Christian Walker, Marcus Semien and others are listed when the Arizona Diamondbacks host the Texas Rangers at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!